jcolag/Thue/README.md

 Apologies to Axel Thue for mangling the pronunciation of his name for a cheap joke.
 Apologies to whatever is left of Infocom for (unknowingly) supplying the format of the cheap joke.

-Thue(footnote 1) is described in some detail [on Wikipedia](https://en.wikipedia.org/wiki/Thue_%28programming_language%29), as well.
+Thue(__footnote 1__) is described in some detail [on Wikipedia](https://en.wikipedia.org/wiki/Thue_%28programming_language%29)(__footnote 2__), as well.

     > Footnote 1.

 The Thue interpreter was written a long time ago and has not been maintained to any significant extent.
 It may do strange things and will certainly be formatted oddly.
 I had peculiar ideas of how C code should look, back then.

 Also, the original release (which can still be found across the Internet) used a notification-only public license.
 For this release forward, I have changed this to the GPLv3.
-In fifteen years, nobody notified me that they were using it, so I don't think I'm letting a massive audience down and I would rather any forks or changes be made available to the world.
+In fifteen years, nobody notified me that they were using it, so I don't think I'm letting a massive audience down and I would rather any forks or changes be made available to the world, at this point.

+    > Footnote 2.

+Thue is arguably important solely(__footnote 3__) because it's what apparently keeps [my Wikipedia page](https://en.wikipedia.org/wiki/John_Colagioia) from deletion.

+    > Footnote 3.

+I couldn't pass up the opportunity for a nested footnote.
+Sorry.

     > Exit.